toshiyan/CmbRecTool/README.md

   - https://arxiv.org/abs/1612.07855 for the cosmic polarization rotation,
   - https://arxiv.org/abs/1703.00169 for the delensing

-In full sky analysis, the library also support the subroutines for the lensing reconstruction and delensing as shown in
+For full sky analysis, the library also supports the subroutines for the lensing reconstruction and delensing as shown in

   - https://arxiv.org/abs/1405.6568